 Enrichment, Leadership and Skill Building (ELS) Service Area Strategy

-Funded through the Youth Empowerment Allocation set aside of the Children and Youth Fund, the Youth-Led Philanthropy Strategy is designed to educate youth about the process of grant making by training them to administer and support grants to other young people for youth-led projects.
+Funded through the Youth Empowerment Allocation set aside of the Children and Youth Fund, the Youth-Led Philanthropy Strategy is designed to educate high school youth and disconnected TAY about the process of grant making by training them to administer and support grants to other young people for youth-led projects.
 Youth-Led Philanthropy programs help participants develop skills related to philanthropic deliberation, decision-making and the implementation of peer support systems.
-By providing their services to other youth leaders in San Francisco, who are encouraged to solicit grant applications to implement projects that they envision and create, Youth-Led Philanthropy programs will provide tangible skill building opportunities as well as the ability to make a real impact both in the lives of young people and in their communities.
-Youth-Led Philanthropy programs target high school youth and disconnected TAY and must focus on at least one of the following three grant-making content areas: (1) Youth Trends and Needs, (2) Equity and Social Justice and (3) General Grant Making.
+By providing their services to other youth leaders in San Francisco, who are encouraged to solicit grant applications to implement projects that they envision and create, Youth-Led Philanthropy programs provide tangible skill building opportunities as well as the ability to make a real impact both in the lives of young people and in their communities.

 DCYF allocated $1,200,000 in annual funding to three programs across three agencies for the Youth-Led Philanthropy Strategy in the Request for Proposals (RFP) 2018-2023 cycle.